grafana/agent/docs/sources/flow/get-started/install/puppet.md

       }
     }
     ```
-1. To use this manifest, add the following line to your desired manifests:
+1. To use this class in a module, add the following line to the module's `init.pp` file:
     ```ruby
     include grafana_agent::grafana_agent_flow
     ```